 Violators may view a 12-second video clip provided by the vendor, Redflex, Inc. at www.photonotice.com.

-The City of Rochester contracts with RedFlex to provide the Red Light Camera Enforcement Program.
-Redflex, Inc is installing and maintaining all equipment related to this program and process.
+The City of Rochester has contracted with RedFlex to provide the Red Light Camera Enforcement Program.
+Redflex, Inc has installed and maintains all equipment related to this program and process.